tpcarman/As-Built-Report/Reports/vSphere/README.md

 The vSphere report utilises a JSON file (vSphere.json) to allow configuration of report information, features and details.

 ### Report
-This schema provides configuration of the vSphere report information
+This sub-schema provides configuration of the vSphere report information
 - *Name*
 - *Version*
 - *Release Status*

 ### Options
-This schema allows certain options within the report to be toggled on/off
+This sub-schema allows certain options within the report to be toggled on/off
 #### ShowLicenses
 Option to mask/unmask  vSphere license keys within the As-Built report.

 ### InfoLevel
-This schema allows configuration of each section of the report at a granular level.
+This sub-schema allows configuration of each section of the report at a granular level.

 There are 5 levels (0-4) of detail granularity as follows;